 StencilaStencila is a platform for creating documents that are driven by data.
 Stencila Stencils are much like traditional templates for embedding data analysis and presentation code but designed to also play friendly with WYSIWYG editing - think RMarkdown meets Jade meets Google Docs.
 Stencila Sheets are much like traditional spreadsheets but with cells that are expressions in the host language (i.e. R or Python or ...) and with a bunch of other characteristics that make them fit in with modern software practices - think R meets Google Sheets meets git.

 LensTogether with eLife, Substance is developing Lens, an open source toolkit around scientific content.
 In June 2013 eLife launched the original Lens Reader, which provides a novel way of looking at content on the web.

 ArchivistArchivist is a new platform used by researchers at International Society Memorial.
 They are creating an archive of interview transcriptions related to the topic of Ost-Arbeiters and WWII POWs.
 Using Archivist they associate words and passages with an ontology of subject terms, locations, persons and definitions.
 Later they are able to examine that data and find relevant text passages easily.

 Here is a collection of timely pieces, related to Substance and digital publishing in general.

 Substance is being developed as an open source project since 2010.
 In 2014 Substance Software GmbH was founded to provide consulting and support.

 Work with us

 As experts in web-based publishing we are offering custom integrations of the Substance platform.
 These can either be scoped prototyping projects or long-term contracts including a fixed monthly time-budget for custom development.
+You are invited to join the Substance Consortium, which we created to coordinate community efforts.
 Don't hesitate to contact us if you have any questions.